Welcome Remarks by Ambassador Ong Keng Yong, SIF Chairman, at SIF Connects! Washington DC

 Distinguished guests, ladies and gentlemen,

-Good evening, and thank you for joining us at SIF Connects!
+Good afternoon, and thank you for joining us at SIF Connects!
 Washington DC.